CSIS-iLab/india-states/states.md

 ---
 title: States
 permalink: "/states/"
-layout: states-archive
+layout: states-landing
 collection: states
 ---

-This is the archive for the state pages.
+This is the landing page for the state pages.
 This will list all of the state pages.